Depending on which level of study you are applying for there are a number of ways to submit your application:

 If you have any questions about entry requirements and the suitability of your qualifications, please contact your regional team.

-For entry to most undergraduate courses, you must have completed either:
+You must have completed either:

 Students must also meet our standard English Language Requirements.
 We accept a minimum of distinction in English in your Diploma van Secundair Onderwijs / Certificat d'Enseignement Secondaire Supérieur, as evidence of your English language ability for most undergraduate programmes.
 If you don't meet these, we offer a Pre-sessional English course.